smuth4/zig-pegparse/README.md

 const pegparse = @import("zig_pegparse");

 pub fn main() !void {
-    const allocator = std.heap.c_allocator;
+    // Feel free to use whatever allocator you want const allocator = std.heap.c_allocator;

-    grammar_factory = pegparse.Grammar.createFactory(allocator);
+    // The factory here is a just a specialized grammar that can create more grammars grammar_factory = pegparse.Grammar.createFactory(allocator);
     defer grammar_factory.deinit();

+    // Read in the PEG definition
     var grammar = grammar_factory.createGrammar(
         \\bold_text  = bold_open text bold_close
         \\text       = ~"[A-Z 0-9]*"i
         \\bold_open  = "(("
         \\bold_close = "))"
     );
+    defer grammar.deinit();

+    // Parse an example string
     const data = "((bold stuff))";
     // Note that parsing the data does not create a copy of it.
     // If the data dissappears, the nodes are still technically traverseable, but reference data in invalid memory. var tree = grammar.parse(data);
+    defer tree.deinit();

     grammar.print(tree, data);
 }
 ```